McIDAS (Man computer Interactive Data Access System) is a suite of sophisticated software

 SSEC Data Ingestor (a.k.a SDI-104 or SDI) is a reliable, low-maintenance weather satellite ingestor.
 The SDI was designed

-for the collection of research-quality data from geostationary satellites such as GOES and MTSAT, and polar-orbiting satellites such as POES.
+for the collection of research-quality data from geostationary satellites such as GOES, and polar-orbiting satellites such as POES.

 See the SDI Information page for more information about the available data types, features and equipment.